chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 3. Assign resources to projects (see [Assigning Resources to Projects]({{< relref "iam-v2-overview.md#assigning-resources-to-projects" >}})).
 4. Select the projects to filter in the UI.
    Once you create some projects, use the **global project filter** in the top navigation bar to select one or more projects for viewing.
-   With no selection (the default), you will see resources for *all* projects.
+   With no selection (the default), all resources you have permission on will be displayed.

 Note that, by default, Automate includes a *project-owner* role so the global admin may delegate much of these responsibilities for project management to others, to alleviate some of the burden for the global admin.

 ### Assigning Resources to Projects

-There are two broad categories of resources that may be assigned to projects: your set of nodes feeding data into Chef Automate and the set of IAM resources themselves.
+There are two broad categories of resources that may be assigned to projects: your set of ingested client-run/compliance nodes and the resources created within Chef Automate.
 Any of these that you do not explicitly assign to a project (as described next) are considered *unassigned* with respect to projects.
 At the start, none of your resources are assigned to any projects.
 These unassigned resources will be displayed either if you have made no selection in the global project filter, or if you have selected the `(unassigned)` designator.

-Assignable IAM resources include teams, tokens, policies, and roles.
-Teams and tokens may be assigned to projects directly in the UI; policies and roles still can only be assigned on the command-line (since you cannot create or modify those at all in the UI yet).

-Assigning your set of nodes to projects is done via the rules you create for the project, mentioned just briefly above.
+Assigning your set of ingested client-run/compliance nodes to projects is done via the project rules you create for the project, mentioned just briefly above.
 A rule specifies one or more conditions, and each condition specifies a set of attribute values that a node must satisfy to be assigned to the given project.
 Once you define your set of projects with their contained rules and conditions, you then use the **Update Projects** button on the main projects list page to apply those definitions to all your nodes.

+Assignable resources that you create with Automate include teams, tokens, policies, and roles.
+Teams and tokens may be assigned to projects directly in the UI; policies and roles still can only be assigned on the command-line (since you cannot create or modify those at all in the UI yet).
+These resources created within Automate do not make use of, nor do they require, any project rules.

 ### Properties of a Project

-To assign a project to a set of nodes as mentioned above, the project needs a list of **rules**, where each rule describes a group of node characteristics.
+To assign a project to a set of ingested client-run/compliance nodes as mentioned above, the project needs a list of **rules**, where each rule describes a group of node characteristics.

 Property   | Description
 -----------|------------
 Rules      | list of project assignment rules

 A rule consists of a list of **conditions**, where each condition describes a single characteristic.
-It also contains a type where <<TODO describe what node and event mean>>
+It also contains a type: *node* or *event*.
+Here, *node* corresponds to ingested nodes on the client run and compliance pages in the UI, and *event* corresponds to ingested events on the event feed page.

 Property   | Description
 -----------|------------